bswck/slothy/docs/how_it_works.md

 ----

-On balance, Python dictionaries let us map objects with possibly colliding hashes to values and retrieve them quickly, making sure we get what we intended.
+In conclusion, Python dictionaries let us map objects with possibly colliding hashes to values and retrieve them quickly, making sure we get what we intended.

-Since arbitrary objects participate in the process of dictionary key resolution, _slothy_ does its magic by replacing the first step with a slightly different dictionary:
+Since arbitrary objects participate in the process of dictionary key resolution, _slothy_ does its magic by modifying the first step to operate on a slightly different dictionary:

 === "Our experiment"